GenericMappingTools/gmt/trunk/doc/rst/source/grd2rgb.rst

 grd2rgb
 *******

+.. only:: not man

     grd2rgb - Write r/g/b grid files from a grid file, a raw RGB file, or SUN rasterfile

 Synopsis
 --------